-From notes in the email:

 The maps report LQs instead of totals because otherwise they would be completely dominated by London.

 -Both sets of maps include labels for the top 10 TTWAs in a sector in terms of total business counts.
 Their goal is to help with navigation.